 But how that greater operational agility — which economists have found to be valuable for companies in the face of uncertainty or fast-evolving competition — ultimately fits into broader economic forecasts is unclear.

-“We don't have the numbers on impact on firm growth, or on firm survival, so the data doesn't allow us to put the last piece of the puzzle together yet,” Pierri says.
+“We don't have the numbers on the broad impact on firm growth, or on firm survival, so the data doesn't allow us to put the last piece of the puzzle together yet,” Pierri says.
 “But this technology helps firms compete, and now we have a very clear sign that we have a force that goes in the other direction.
 This is very positive.”